Road trip tips

 Enjoy your time together, there is very little chance for people to spend a lot of time together these days and if your kids are slightly older then sometimes the only way you can spend time with them is to keep them in a moving vehicle for an extended period of time with no escape!

-- Find things to distract you and that includes listening to your favourite albums, podcasts and even audiobooks.
-This will take your mind off the fact that you are stuck in traffic.
+- This could be anything from podcasts to audiobooks.
+Find something to listen to that will take your mind off the fact that you’re stuck in traffic.

 - Keep a stress ball or similar in your car with you.
 This will help relieve frustration and will also prevent your hands from getting stiff and tense.